thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ### `SELECT` clause

-In Knex, the [`select()` method](http://knexjs.org/#Builder-select) adds a `SELECT` clause.
-It takes an optional list of columns for the query, defaulting to `*` if none are specified.
-The response of a `SELECT` query will resolve with an array of objects of the matching rows in a table.
+In Knex, the [`select()` method](http://knexjs.org/#Builder-select) accepts an optional list of column names as arguments and adds them to the `SELECT` clause of a query.
+When no arguments are specified, it defaults to `*`.
+The response of a `SELECT` query will resolve the promise with an array of objects for the matching rows in a table.

 In the `index.js` file, write and save the following code.